barumau/pandunia/suomi/pandunia-suomi.md

 be gamo - tuntea (kokea tunteita)
 be gas - kaasuuntua
 be gau - nousta
-be gau darja - nousta ylemmälle tasolle
+be gau gradu - nousta ylemmälle tasolle
 be gene - syntyä
 be ging - olla linjassa
 be halte - pysähtyä